STaverasAC/STaverasAC.github.io/_posts/2018-03-04-Logged-Routes.md

 ## Solution: Script found [here](https://github.com/STaverasDev/GPSAnalysis/blob/master/LoggedStops.py).

-Given that ridership data and GPS data exists as separate entities unaware of one another, I developed a script to determine if arrival events were being logged at the locations of student and school stops.The script iterates through each route performed on the given day and creates a subset of the schools, students andd gps points pertaining to that route.
-Buffers are created at 275 ft around students and 350 around schools.If a GPS point logged by the driver as an "Arrival" point falls within a buffer, that stop is considered to be logged correctly.
-For each route, the percentage of correctly logged stops is calculated.
+I developed a script to determine if arrival events were being logged at the locations of student and school stops.The script iterates through each route performed on the given day and creates a subset of the schools, students andd gps points pertaining to that route.
+Buffers are created at 275 ft around students and 350 around schools.If a GPS point logged by the driver as an "Arrival" point falls within a buffer, that stop is considered to be logged correctly.For each route, the percentage of correctly logged stops is calculated.

 #### Inputs